Watt-level ultrafast 1.75 {\mu}m laser system based on thulium-doped core and terbium-doped cladding fluoride fibers: Introduction

 In this paper, we present a multistage ultrafast amplifier system based on Tm:Tb:ZBLAN fibers.
-Unlike in Ref.\cite{emami20171700} which requires an advance fabrication process or in Ref. \cite{chen2025high}, which depends on mechanical bending for short-pass filtering effect, our technique is based on ionic codoping.
-We doped the cladding with Tb ions to effectively eliminate amplification in the long wavelength range.
-The absorption spectrum of the Tb ion is centered at $\sim$1.9 {\textmu}m \cite{sakamoto199635}.
+Unlike in Ref.\cite{emami20171700} which requires an advanced fabrication process or in Ref. \cite{chen2025high} which depends on mechanical bending for short-pass filtering effect, our technique is based on ionic codoping.
+Ionic codoping provides an intrinsic and fiber-integrated mechanism for suppressing longer wavelengths.
+This approach avoids excessive nonlinear phase accumulation and eliminates the need for additional free-space filtering components, offering a compact and effective solution for wavelength control in our ultrafast fiber laser system.
+We doped Tm ions into the fiber core while doping the cladding with Tb ions to effectively suppress amplification in the long-wavelength range \cite{sakamoto199635,yamada2012broadband,yamada2013tm3+}.
+The absorption spectrum of the Tb ion is centered at $\sim$1.9 {\textmu}m.
 Essentially, the Tb ions act as an energy sink for the long-wavelength photons emitted by the Tm ions.
-Here, we use ZBLAN glass as the host material because it has almost zero dispersion near 1.75 {\textmu}m.
+Here, we use ZBLAN glass as the host material because it has almost zero dispersion near 1.7 {\textmu}m.
 This property can lead to high quality pulse compression.
 A ZBLAN fiber also has a higher efficiency compared to silica fiber when used as an active fiber because its lower phonon energy reduces non-radiative decay, leading to a longer upper-state lifetime, which is crucial for achieving sufficient gain \cite{nomura2020short, walsh2004comparison, eichhorn2008comparative}.
 In addition to this, we have also improved our compression stage by incorporating a chirped fiber Bragg grating (CFBG) on-demand paired with a Treacy grating compressor for controlled dispersion management.
-With these, we have succeeded in generating watt-level pulses at 1.76 {\textmu}m and compressed pedestal-free pulses of 217 fs duration, which are suitable for MPM.
+With these, we have succeeded in generating watt-level pulses at 1.75 {\textmu}m and compressed pedestal-free pulses of 222 fs duration, which are suitable for MPM.